-If you have created some extra fields in a subclass of Page or Image, you may want to add these new fields to the search index too so a users search query will match on their content.
+If you have created some extra fields in a subclass of Page or Image, you may want to add these new fields to the search index, so a user's search query can match the Page or Image's extra content.
 See Indexing extra fields.